aihegedus/aboutme/README.md

 # Adam's manager READMEs

 # Disclaimer
-This document **MUST** not be read in any way that applies to any other group, division, team or manager of ${company_X}.
+This document **MUST** not be read in any way that applies to any other group, division, team or manager of Hearsay.
 You might find that my beliefs and style might not be wholly aligned and sometimes even incompatible with what you see throughout the business and that’s OK!
 This is a document on me, and it applies to me only.

 # Welcome
 I’m very happy to welcome you.
-You will work at ${company_X}, where I hope it becomes a place where you’ll grow, have fun and contribute.
+You will work at Hearsay, where I hope it becomes a place where you’ll grow, have fun and contribute.
 I’m also hopeful that with your fresh ideas and enthusiasm, the journey gets easier for all of us.

 I look forward to working with you.